chrisconlin/Conlin_Latin102/composition 2.md

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.

-"Hercules fuit deum, sed Deianira interfecit se ne factum ferret."
+"Ut dictum est Hercules immortalitatem, sed Deianira interfecit se ne factum ferret."

-Vocabulary
+"Ut clause"
+ferret: third person, singualr, imperfect, active, subjunctive of fero Vocabulary
 In addition to your required vocabulary, consult the vocabulary notes from previous translation and composition assignments on this subject.